ishan-joshi-24/algorithms/README.md

 # Data Structures and Algorithms

-This project contains a list of the most popular data structures and algorithm questions asked in coding interviews.
+This project contains a list of the most popular data structures and algorithm questions along with concepts asked in coding interviews.